5tefan/py-netcdf-timeseries-gui/README.md

 console allows the user to perform any kind of data processing possible in Python and display the results.

-The software package stands on the shoulders of giants, piecing together:
+The software package stands on the shoulders of giants, making use of:

 * PyQt4 Python bindings to the Qt UI library
 * netcdf4-python interface to the netCDF C library
 * matplotlib python visualization and plotting library
-* Jupyter IPython console and kernel
+* Jupyter IPython console and kernel, qtconsole

 The scope of the program is inspired by the Unix philosophy: do one thing and do it well.
 While we could work toward an interface reading data from